anpnrynn/SAKUA2Random/README.md

 Uninstalling the app and reinstalling the app causes the saved pins to be deleted, use caution, use a backup.

 Use dominopassword.apk or LowRes_dominopassword.apk(low res, FHD phones).
+DominoPassword algorithm uses GEN2 (Password gen algo)
+SAKUA2 is supposed to use GEN2_1 or GEN1_1 (Crypto string gen algo)

 Third Party Secure Key Communication